 The thickness of hair

 Different people WILL experience different results: We are all unique, there are so many factors that will determine what sort of results you will get.
 For example, the size and shape of your hair follicles, the actual color of hair at the roots vs. the tips are but just a few factors that will determine how soon you will see results.

 You must be tired of taking rounds of the salon every month for the removal of unwanted hair.
 Threading and plucking can get tedious after one point, especially if your hair grows back fast.
-Most people go for laser hair removal treatment as the summer approaches because who wouldn’t a shaved bikini body.
+Most people go for laser hair removal treatment as the summer approaches because who wouldn’t have a shaved bikini body.
 Hair removal treatment not only helps you get rid of unwanted hair but also saves you a lot of time as you don’t have to run around to weekly wax appointments.
 However, before you get a Laser Hair Removal at a salon, there certain things that you should keep in mind to get the most out of the treatment.

 Avoid sun exposure

 For two weeks prior to your laser hair removal, it’s important that the skin being treated is kept out of the sun.
 This includes both tanning beds and self-tanners.
-Not only can their use lead to skin discoloration after your laser treatment, but a sunburn can cause excessive pain and blistering.
+Not only can their use lead to skin discoloration after your laser treatment, but sunburn can cause excessive pain and blistering.
 Most laser professionals won’t even treat a client with a minor sunburn and will have them reschedule their appointment.
 So, be sure to use sunscreen daily if the treated area can’t be covered while outside.